The #1 Goal using our trading approach is to get your Trade to Delta Neutral.

-The Delta Neutral Stop is a technique we employ after a trade is filled – to effectively manage a trade once it’s open.
 Delta Neutral means “Breakeven” and once you have achieved Delta Neutral you have no risk of losing money in that trade (excluding commission).

 Here’s a basic overview using the ES as an example: